ozzycore/linux-tutorial/linuxcourse/linux-essentials/processes.rst

     #.
 Terminate the other 2 using the kill command.

 #.
 Explain the content of the /proc directory.
 #.
-Which process repesented by the following directory "cd /proc/$$"?
+Which process is repesented by the following directory "cd /proc/$$"?
 #.
 List the process details with a ProcessID equals to 1, which one is it?
 #.
 What is the RSS (Resident Set Size), and how can we list it using the ps command?
 #.
 Use ps and grep to list the sshd daemon.